Ryan Beard

 Ryan Beard (born June 3, 1989) is an American college football coach and former player.
-He is the head football coach for Missouri State University.
+He is the head football coach for Coastal Carolina University.
 He played college football at Western Kentucky and previously coached at Western Kentucky, Louisville, Northern Michigan, and Central Michigan.
 He was hired as the defensive coordinator at Missouri State in 2020 and was promoted to head coach before the 2023 season.

 Early life and education

 A native of Bowling Green, Kentucky, Beard attended Bowling Green High School where he played football for four seasons and helped them reach the Class 3A championship twice.
 He began playing college football for the Western Kentucky Hilltoppers in 2007 as a defensive back and was an all-freshman selection.
 Beard became a starter in 2008.
 He graduated following the 2011 season and has two degrees from Western Kentucky: a Bachelor of Science in business management and a Master of Science in recreation and sports administration.
 He was twice named All-Sun Belt Conference in his time with the Hilltoppers and was also an all-academic selection, additionally being given the school's "Iron Man Award" as a senior after posting 51 stops.
 His career-high in tackles came as a junior in 2010, when he recorded 71.